ADanMan/datarails-open/README.md

 pytest
 ```

-The project intentionally sticks to the Python standard library (plus `pytest`
+The runtime depends on `openpyxl` for Excel support and `pytest` is used for
-for tests) to keep the MVP easy to run in restricted environments.
+tests, keeping the remainder of the MVP within the Python standard library.